- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

 Paint scratch are caused by moderate-heavy contact with hard objects.
 For example, they can be caused by hitting branches on the road while driving or someone “keying” your car.

 Color coat scratches are typically unpreventable since they aren’t caused by simply rubbing against the paint or washing incorrectly.

 They are usually caused by accidents or intentional damage from others.

-Primer scratches expose the bare metal of the car which rusts very quickly.
-If a primer scratch is left untreated, even for a few days, rust can start to form.
+Primer scratches will rank as the worst scratch for your vehicle because it exposes the bare metal of the car’s body which rusts very quickly.
+If a primer scratch is left untreated, even for a few days, rust can start to form on the scratched area.

 This can cause irreparable damage and make your car unsafe to drive over time.
 It will also affect the resale value of the car, as rust is extremely undesirable.